zanata/zanata-platform/README.txt

-Zanata API module.
+This repository describes the REST API presented by a Zanata server.

-It contains RESTful Web Service interfaces and Data Transfer Object (DTO) shared between client and server module.
+It also provides Data Transfer Objects(DTO) that can be used by client applications to interact with a Zanata server.